Nonprofits reveal $180M of recent MacKenzie Scott donations

 It seemed too good to be true.
 But after talking to people who work for other organizations that had received funds from Scott, Alwin said it was more believable.

-The donation was a much-needed morale booster during the pandemic and racial reckoning, Alwin said.
+The donation was a much needed morale booster during the pandemic and racial reckoning, Alwin said.

 “This is the rocket fuel that’s going to help us really, really take our work to the next level to reach more people, advocate for bolder changes to policy to ensure all can age well,” she said.